seek-oss/logger/.changeset/petite-mammals-clap.md

   }),
 });

-// Lambda handler with automated context capture export const handler = async (event, context) => {
+export const handler = async (event, context) => {
-  // Capture the Lambda context at the start of each invocation captureContext(event, context);
+  captureContext(event, context);

   // All logs will now automatically include the Lambda context